Videomaker – Learn video production and editing, camera reviews › Forums › Videomaker › Tips and Suggestions › Getting a Feed from a mixer

-This topic contains 12 replies, has 1 voice, and was last updated by Anonymous 6 years ago.
+- This topic has 12 replies, 1 voice, and was last updated 8 years, 10 months ago by Anonymous.

 Am shooting a wrestling event next week & want to get good audio when they are doing there promos in the ring.
 I have a H4N andsennheiser EW2 but how would I go about getting a feed from the mixer?
 (What cords would I need)

 in this reply I will assume you are using the sennheiser on your camera.

 depending on the sound board, they will give you (I hope) aseparateout that will beadjustedto meet the requirements of your H4N (volume). more than likely you will need XLR to XLR. some use 1/4 phono to XLR, others 1/4 phono to 1/4 phono. or if they don’t have a dedicated out you can connect to the tape out of the sound board that will require RCA to XLR or rca to 1/4 phono.